 First aid facilities are provided in various Char Dham camps available on the route.
 These camps store a number of medicines and bandages.
 They also keep oxygen cylinders for people suffering from altitude sickness.
-Government has also set up medical relief posts.
+The government has also set up medical relief posts.
 It helps people in need of emergency medical assistance.

 Ashrams, Dharamshalas, government guest houses, camping sites, and lodge are easily available at cheaper rates.
 They also provide basic necessities of hot water, etc. Some hotels also have a built-in restaurant to make the availability of food easier for the guests.

-ATMs facility are not much available during the Yatra.
+ATMs facilities are not much available during the Yatra.
 It is advisable to carry some cash with you when doing the Yatra.
 Although ATMs are available nearby the four temples and the town surrounding them.

 If you are choosing to go on your own, it is really difficult without the help of any travel agency.
 Travel agencies make your trip easier and save a lot of your time.
 One should book through a travel agency who is reputed and performing well.
-One can also check the reviews and ratings before taking the decision.
+One can also check the reviews and ratings before making the decision.